Deb Schulte

-Deborah "Deb" Schulte (born 1960) is a former Canadian politician who represented the riding of King—Vaughan in the House of Commons of Canada from 2015 to 2021.
+Deborah Schulte (born 1960) is a former Canadian politician who represented the riding of King—Vaughan in the House of Commons of Canada from 2015 to 2021.
 A graduate of Princeton University, Schulte has a degree in mechanical and aerospace engineering.
 She is a former Minister of Seniors.

 Background

 From 2010-2014, she served as a Local and Regional Councillor for the City of Vaughan, Ontario, serving on both Vaughan City Council and York Regional Council.
 Prior to entering politics, Schulte worked for Bombardier Aerospace in management for twenty-two years.
 Prior to entering politics, she was a well-known community activist.
 She lives in Vaughan with her husband Dave and their two sons, Daniel and Derek.

 Offices and Roles as a Parliamentarian

 Parliamentary Secretary to the Minister of National Revenue.